Chikayo-k/brain-kids/README.md

 ### Header

 - The header shows the logo of Brain Kids which gives the impression that this is a child’s educational website.
 The sign-up button leads to the sign-up page
+- The logo has an anchor tag that can lead you to the main page.

 This header tells the user the website’s name and what kind of website is.
 Also, Users know that there is a sign-up section